argoproj/argo-rollouts/docs/proposals/statefulset-support.md

 #### Statefulset workload
 One reason statefulsets are used is that they provide a stable pod identity.
-This can be used to associate a parituclar pod with a PVC. s
+This can be used to associate a parituclar pod with a PVC.

 ##### Rolling Updates